palmtop/statusok/README.md

 ## Running with plain Docker

 ```
-docker image build -t statusokay .
+docker image build -t statusok .

-docker container run -v /Users/1024kilobyte/go/src/statusok:/config statusokay
+docker container run -v ./config/statusok/config.json:/config statusok
 ```

-*Note*: Config folder should contain config file with name `config.json`
+*Note*: config/statusok folder should contain config file with name `config.json`

 ## Running with Docker Compose

-An example compose file is in the root directory of the project.
+An predefined compose file is in the root directory of the project.
 The file builds the statusok project from the local Dockerfile and also creates and starts an influxdb and grafana instance.
-You just have to set the config filepath in the statusok volumes section.

 Now run it:

 ```
 docker-compose up -d
 ```

+You can now login to grafana and configure dashboards (url: [http://localhost:3000](http://localhost:3000), default username "admin", default password "admmin").

 ## Contribution